This Health Insurance 101 guide will walk you through on all the basic healthcare processes, words, and facts that you need to know.

 A PPO is another popular type of healthcare plan.
 PPOs generally have higher premiums than HMOs.
 The benefit is that members will be able to see providers without getting approvals from a primary care physician.
 Members are financially motivated to stay in the insurer’s provider network, but can opt to go outside of it at higher out-of-pocket costs.

 An EPO is a hybrid between the HMO and PPO.
 An EPO is a lesser-known plan type.
 Like HMOs, EPOs cover only in-network care, but networks are generally larger than for HMOs.
 They may or may not require referrals from a primary care physician.
 Premiums are higher than HMOs, but lower than PPOs.

 A POS is another kind of hybrid between the HMO and PPO.
 A POS plan requires that you get a referral primary care physician before seeing a specialist.
 But for slightly higher premiums than an HMO, this plan covers out-of-network doctors, though you’ll pay more than for in-network doctors

 Pricing by Metal Tiers

 When shopping around for health insurance options, you’ll find that certain plans are sorted by varying metals (bronze, silver, gold, and platinum).
-The metal tiers will help guide you in understanding the split share between you and your insurer (how much the insurer will cover for your medical expenses versus how much you will cover out-of-pocket).
+The metal tiers will help guide you in understanding the cost sharing between you and your insurer (how much the insurer will pay for your medical expenses versus how much you will cover out-of-pocket).